 - Determine communication channels per the needs of the provider and patient:

 “It’s important to have a view of diversity, equity and inclusion in terms of how we proactively seek opportunities to expand our service to everyone,” Tyler said, “regardless of income level, race or creed.
 I think we’ll look back on this period as a confluence of the pandemic and a time in our American society when we said, ‘We’ve got to do better, and at the same time do it in a financially responsible way.’”

-Adrianne has more than 15 years of experience serving various health care organizations across finance and revenue cycle.
+Adrianne is a seasoned executive in Grant Thornton LLP’s national Health Care Advisory Services Group and has 20 years of experience serving various health care organizations across finance and revenue cycle.

 Los Angeles, California

 - Finance modernization